 My first point concerns context: The role of a mediator must be understood as being only one part of a peace process.
 One can compare the role of a Mediator to that of a midwife: we can assist the parties to come to a peace agreement, but the child – peace – is owned by the parties.
 Sometimes such a process can take years.
 The conditions for peace need to be in place.

-It should also be acknowledged that.
+It should also be acknowledged that a peace agreement is just a beginning.
 Post conflict reconciliation is an equally vital part of the peace process.
 The hard work only begins after a peace agreement has been signed.

-I would strongly argue that every peace process is This, however, is not to say that we could not learn from past peace processes.
-In fact I believe that to be courageous and to embark on the path of peacemaking.
+Secondly I would strongly argue that every peace process is unique and different situations need different approaches.
+This, however, is not to say that we could not learn from past peace processes.
+In fact I believe that successful conflict resolution inspires others in conflict to be courageous and to embark on the path of peacemaking.
 I believe Namibian peace process inspired South Africans to begin the process of democratic change.

-My point concerns values.
+My third point concerns values.
 People consistently ask me what a good mediator is.
 As each conflict and each mediator is unique, this is a question that is not easy to answer.
 The answer is: it depends.
-The These values come from our upbringing and our beliefs, some of which maybe culturally bound, but many of which are universal.
-An important question is how to reconcile the values and principles of justice with those of peace. are not and
+The most important resources that a mediator can rely on are his or her own values.
+These values come from our upbringing and our beliefs, some of which maybe culturally bound, but many of which are universal.
+An important question is how to reconcile the values and principles of justice with those of peace.
+Peace and justice are not and cannot be opposites.

 Nevertheless, we have seen specific cases, where mediators face very real dilemmas concerning the scope of peace agreements and their relation to international law.
 My own personal view is based on my experience as a mediator not as a jurist.
 And a mediator is not a prosecutor.
 Certainly no blanket amnesties for genocide, war crimes and crimes against humanity are acceptable but local solutions must be allowed to emerge and develop to allow reconciliation.